devpro/computer-setup/docs/ps1-emulation.md

 One solution is to use a PS2 console with a preinstalled Free Memory Card Boot (see [PS2 emulation](ps2-emulation.md)).

-Files copied with copy can then be transferred to a PS1 memory card (mcd) with [memcardrex](https://github.com/ShendoXT/memcardrex).
+Files copied (with `copy` in uLaunchELF) can then be transferred to a PS1 memory card (mcd) with [memcardrex](https://github.com/ShendoXT/memcardrex).
 The save can then be transferred to DuckStation memory file from DuckStation.

 ## Games